 Age

-Some CAR-T therapies are currently approved for patients aged 15 years and above.
-Your specialist will confirm age requirements applicable to your specific situation.
+Some CAR T-cell therapies are currently approved for patients aged 15 years and above, while others have different age thresholds.
+Your specialist will confirm the applicable age criteria for your specific situation.

 Infection & Other Tests

-Screening for certain infections and blood count parameters is part of the eligibility assessment.
-Your clinical team will arrange these tests.
+Screening for certain infections and assessment of blood count parameters are standard parts of the eligibility workup.
+Your clinical team will arrange these tests and explain the results to you.

 Your Treatment Journey, Step by Step